AFDM: Evolving OFDM Towards 6G+: System Model

 \section{System Model}

 We first present the continuous-time \ac{SISO} doubly dispersive channel model and its corresponding discrete-time equivalent representation, leading to the general \acf{FDFD} input-output relation in matrix form, which will be used throughout this article.
+We note that the continuous- and discrete-time channel models and the \ac{IDID}/\ac{IDFD} special cases are standard background.
+The generalized \ac{FDFD} matrix decomposition of Section~\ref{sec:system_model}-\ref{subsec:matrix_form_IO} explicitly incorporates the transmit pulse-shaping kernel.
+To the best of our knowledge, our generalized \ac{FDFD} case is a novel contribution (see Remark~1).